pittachalk/biospark/README.md

 [![App demo](assets/app_screenshot.png)](https://www.youtube.com/watch?v=6jy8oFITiXo "App demo")

-The app is written using the Plotly package in Python, with additional code in R and Python for preprocessing and cleaning the data.
+The app is written using the Plotly package in Python, with additional code in Bash, R and Python for data preprocessing.
 You can view a video demo of the app [here](https://www.youtube.com/watch?v=6jy8oFITiXo).

 ## Running the app
 Download the repository.